GreyPreacher/Berkeley-CS70/README.md

 # Berkeley-CS70
 😎 This is the work of 2022 spring UC Berkeley CS70 **Discrete Mathematics and Probability Theory**.
-**To myself: Revision of README is needed.
-Please check everytime modifying README.**

 # Resources
 📖 The CS70 official website can be found at [this page](https://www.sp22.eecs70.org/).

 # Notes
-🐱‍👓 The Notes contain 22 notes.
+🐱‍👓 The Notes contain 23 notes.

 - [x] Note00: Notations
 - [x] Note01: Propositional Logic